mmgreiner/mmgreiner.github.io/_drafts.old/2022-12-01-pdf-converter.md

 ---
-categories:
-    - programming
-tags:
-    - pdf
-    - dotnet
-    - F#
-title: PDF converter in dotnet
+title:  "PDF converter in dotnet"
+categories: programming
+tags: pdf dotnet F#
 ---

 There is once in a while the need to extract pure text from PDF files within dotnet.
 This blog shows some attempts.